Refinance Education Loan Smart Strategies for Better Rates

 What Happens If You Miss Payments?

-- Impact on Credit Score: Missing payments may negatively affect your credit score, as late payments are reported to credit bureaus, potentially impacting your ability to secure future loans.
+Late payments can have significant consequences:- Impact on Credit Score: Missing payments may negatively affect your credit score, as late payments are reported to credit bureaus, potentially impacting your ability to secure future loans.

 - Increased Interest Rates and Penalties: Many lenders impose penalty rates for missed payments, increasing the loan’s cost.